LemonPepperSeasoning/Movie-Stats/README.md

 ### Run

+- Open UiPath studio
+- Select "Open a Local Project"
+- Select project.json file in the root folder
+- Click "Run" from the top action ribbon

+If the above run instruction does not work, please refer to "General caveats" section and try the below instruction:

+- Open Main.xaml file using UiPath Studio
-Open the project with UIPath studio and click "Run" from the top action ribbon.
+- Click "Run" from the top action ribbon

 ### Deployment